bryanpaik/anime-backend/README.md

 # AnimeBackend
-NodeJS Express server used to power anime-frontend
+NodeJS Express server used for anime-frontend

 Backend for https://github.com/bryanpaik/anime-frontend, need to match the port here with port in the front end (Currently port 5000)